sinfin/k8s-base/README.md

 2. update `config.yaml` files for staging and review
 3. update `backend.yml` and `sidekiq.yml` container limits in all `kubernetes/*` environments
 4. update `Gemfile` for dependencies like `redis-namespace`, `status-page`, ...
+5. remove capistrano from project
-5. review and merge PR
+6. review and merge PR